DanLavine/willow/docs/services/general/rfc_general_query_improvements.md

    this can be cleanly done.
 Every time before was a bit confusing since I didn't have a clear idea of the actual service interactions
    1. In addition to this, I think the "Match" apis can go away and just become queries
    2. There is something nice about "Match" api behaviors though to explicitly see what the Rules/Overrides are for a particualr set of Key Values.
-Thoough that might be something more akin to a "dry run" api that explains the details behind the scenes thats going on.
+Though that might be something more akin to a "dry run" api that explains the details behind the scenes thats going on.